LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/cookbook.md

 ## Link an image to its original

 If you believe an image is derived from another image, you can link them in the following way: (TODO)

+# Example workflows

+## Record tags for items in a spreadsheet

+When you want to assign a single tag to each item, put the identifier for the item the first column and the tag in the second.

+When you want to assign one or more tags to each item, you can either:

+- add a row for each combination of item and tag
+- concatenate the tags in the second column, separated by a comma, semicolon or other character that is never part of the tag

+!!! note
+    Spreadsheets allow data entry in very flexible ways.
+However, for reusability you should stick to keeping your data in a rectangular table.